 There are no native exports to Microsoft Excel in Jira Data Center, and only up to 1000 issues can be exported.
 In Jira Cloud and Jira Data Center, it's impossible to export issues with attachments, comments, or transitions.
 If you are happy with the result, you should probably embrace it; there's no reason to reinvent the wheel.

-Take a look at the Atlassian documentation on the different default export formats: you can export to Word, and/or CSV; Export Jira issues to XML is handy for developers who want to process data.
+Take a look at the Atlassian documentation on the different default export formats: you can export to Word and/or CSV; Export Jira issues to XML is handy for developers who want to process data.

 Finding the app that best suits you requires exhaustive research work on each possible option available in the Atlassian Marketplace.

-Given the ignorance of the options available within the marketplace, which in most cases represents the easiest way to add functionality to the Atlassian tools (Jira, in this case), counting on the assistance of Atlassian Certified Professionals for this task -although it may involve additional investment- will save you several headaches, since Atlassian apps do not require maintenance or compatibility with the most recent versions of Jira.
+Given the ignorance of the options available within the marketplace, which in most cases represents the easiest way to add functionality to the Atlassian tools (Jira, in this case), counting on the assistance of Atlassian Certified Professionals for this task -although it may involve additional investment- will save you several headaches, since Atlassian apps don't require maintenance or compatibility with the most recent versions of Jira.

 From now on, to understand the following options, you'll need more in-depth tech knowledge, so don't take it as a strict recommendation of what you should do.